 The upper high-land part of the village comprises of various kinds of herbs, flora, fauna and a natural spring which provides water to the whole village.
 There are around 45 odd families living in the village currently.
 Barley is the primary crop grown in the village but almost all the households are self-sustained by means of growing their own fruits and vegetables.

 This traditional Ladakhi eco-friendly homestay is just fifteen minutes drive from Thiksey Monastery.
 The stay provides an excellent view of the mountains including the Stok Kangri peak, which is the highest peak in the whole Ladakh region standing tall at 20,100 feet.
-There are two spacious rooms each with a double bed and an attached bathroom.
+There are 2 spacious rooms each with a double bed and attached bathroom.
 Room heaters are also provided on request.
 There is a common dining area set up in a traditional Ladakhi style where one can enjoy their meals.
 The hosts are kind enough to allow the guests to use the kitchen to cook their desired meals as well.
 Mattresses in a big common room can also be provided for a larger groups.
 A visit to Thiksey monastery for morning prayers is a must while staying here.

 You will be hosted by Phuntsog Namgyal who is well known in the village for his outgoing, responsible and kind nature.
 He is a very modest and cheerful person who loves to talk about his experiences and stories of the village.
 He has keen interest in farming and has maintained a nice garden.
 Apart from that, he is also a cycling enthusiast and hiker who loves to explore the beauty offered by the village.